bvandewe/cml-cloud-manager/notes/SYSTEM_MONITORING_FEATURE.md

 ## Overview

-Extended the CML Cloud Manager frontend to expose background services and system internals through a comprehensive monitoring dashboard.
+Extended the Lablet Cloud Manager frontend to expose background services and system internals through a comprehensive monitoring dashboard.
 This enables administrators and managers to observe the internal workings of the application including schedulers, monitoring services, health checks, and metrics collectors.

 ## Backend API Endpoints